What are the best things to do in Portugal? Take a look at 25 Portugal attractions, we think they're the best of all.

 Parque Nacional da Peneda-Gerês is Portugal's only national park.
 Expect alluring trails, gushing streams and alpine scenery.

-Find more accommodation options to stay near Parque Nacional da Peneda-Gerês
+Where to stay near Parque Nacional da Peneda-Gerês:

 In most restaurants, the dessert menu rarely goes further than fruit salad, ice cream or things like chocolate mousse and rice pudding.
 Anything described as a doce de casa (house dessert) is invariably a heart-stopping wedge of sugar, cream and egg (our favourite Portuguese recipe begins with “Take sixty egg yolks…”).